martinboller/DebFirewall/README.md

 # DebFirewall
-## Creates a Debian Based Firewall (Should work with Ubuntu too)
+## Creates a Debian Based Firewall (Should work with Ubuntu too, but untested)

 ### Based on the work done by Joff Thyer of Blackhills Information Security: https://www.blackhillsinfosec.com/how-to-create-a-soho-router-using-ubuntu-linux/

-Installs a complete SoHo firewall on Debian Buster or Stretch, with
+Installs a complete SoHo firewall on Debian 10 (Buster) or Debian 11 (Bullseye), with
  - BIND providing local name resolution.
- - ISC-DHCP-Server providing local DHCP
+ - ISC-DHCP-Server providing local DHCP.
  - NTP resolves some of the systemd fu..ery regarding this + ensures that there's a current leapseconds file available
+ - Configures and updates threatfox data as a Response Policy Zone weekly https://threatfox.abuse.ch/
+ - Add a gps and the firewall can be a Stratum-1 server too - add GPS hardware and run "install-apu-stratum.sh"
+ - Using Crowdsec IPS

-Optional* components:
+Optional components:
  - DSHIELD logging: see https://isc.sans.edu/howto.html
- - Filebeat: forwarding the logs to Logstash for centralized log ingestion into Elasticsearch
+ - Filebeat: forwarding logs to Logstash for centralized log ingestion into Elasticsearch
+ - Crowdsec<sup>1</sup>: https://crowdsec.net/ Massive Multiplayer IPS

- _*They install by default, modify the "main" routine accordingly._
+ _<sup>1</sup> Crowdsec install by default, modify the "main" routine accordingly._

 The overall setup hardcoded in the script is: